mardiros/pyramid-blacksmith/docs/source/user/middleware_factories.rst

+.. _`Middleware Factories`:

 Middleware Factories
 ====================

 The middleware factory differ from the middleware in their need and usage.
 A middleware is global, and, sometimes, middleware data may differ per incoming requests.

 The middleware factory, build a middleware and inject in in the blacksmith